Zeta Functions for Spherical Tits Buildings of Finite General Linear Groups: Introduction

-\paragraph{Strutrue of paper} This paper is structured as follows:
+\paragraph{Structure of paper} This paper is structured as follows:

 \begin{itemize} \item Section 1 introduces the edge zeta function $Z(X,u)$ of a Tits building $X$ and specializes this definition to the buildings of $\GL(V)$ and $\GL(V_1) \times \GL(V_2)$.
-We then define two graphs $X_0$ and $X_2$ that capture the connectivity and eigenvalues of these buildings and state our main theorem on the eigenvalues of $X_0$, $X_2$.
+We then define two graphs $X_0$ and $X_2$ that capture the connectivity and the eigenvalues of these buildings.
+Our main theorem on the pattern of the eigenvalues of the buildings is then stated in terms of the eigenvalues of $X_0$, $X_2$.

-\item In Sections 2 and 3, we develop graph-theoretical tools involving cyclic $n$-partite graphs and group actions to analyze the connectivity and eigenvalues of the component subgraphs of $X_0$ and $X_2$.
+\item In Sections 2 and 3, we develop graph-theoretical tools like cyclic $n$-partite graphs and relative destination elements to analyze the connectivity and eigenvalues of the component subgraphs of $X_0$ and $X_2$.
 Section 4 provides explicit computations of the relative destination elements that encode cycle counts in $X_0$ and $X_2$.

 \item Sections 5 and 6 give an overview of unipotent representations and Springer's theorem on the action of a certain element central in the relevant Hecke algebra.
 This allows us to relate eigenvalues to character values.